 Only registered healthcare professionals

-Independent client reviews
+Independent patient reviews

 Specialisations and before-and-after photos per treatment